 Linux customization is possible | No customizations are available |

-It provides high-level security | Can't defend virus and malware attacks unless until it is paid |
+It provides high-level security | Can't defend against virus and malware attacks unless it is paid |

-Primary partitioning and logical partitioning available to boot | Booting available while primary partitioning only |
+Primary partitioning and logical partitioning available for boot | Booting is available while primary partitioning only |

 BackSlash separates directories | The forward slash separates directories |

-File names are case particular | Irrespective of the case while naming files |
+File names are case-particular | Irrespective of the case while naming files |

 Ans: cd- command go to the previous directory.